 02.01 Inspection Preparation.

-Pre-inspection Meeting Design Authority.
+Pre-inspection Meeting with Design Authority.
 Prior to the beginning of the actual inspection, the team leader and selected members of the inspection team should visit the design authority’s offices to ensure sufficient progress has been made in completing the detailed design to allow for the successful completion of this inspection.
 To aid in this determination, the design authority should be asked for a list of all systems indicating the status of design completion for each system.
 These should be systems for which the design has been “frozen” from a licensing basis perspective.

 The EDV inspection should be performed when the detailed design is complete for at least 70% of safety systems.
 Design complete in this context means that the initial detailed design is complete for the system.
 Additional activities to validate the detailed design to actual “as purchased” or “as installed” component level data may remain since these activities may be incomplete at the time of the inspection.